greenkeeperio/greenkeeper/README.md

     |---|
     | ![Inital pull request](https://cloud.githubusercontent.com/assets/908178/21938830/4ad9fe76-d9bd-11e6-95da-8b26450e3021.png) |

     **Important:** If all dependencies are already up-to-date, we currently *won’t* send this initial pull request.
 Instead, Greenkeeper will enable itself on the repo immediately, and you’ll start getting new issues on this repo only when Greenkeeper determines that there’s something for you to do.
-You can control this by only installing the integration on the repos you actually need it on, in step 1 above.
+You can control this by only installing the app on the repos you actually need it on, in step 1 above.
 Again, we highly recommend taking the time to whitelist repos individually.

 4. That’s it.
 If a dependency breaks your build, Greenkeeper will let you know immediately.
 If not, it’ll stay out of your way.
 In any case, you get more reliable software with a minimum amount of work.